GenericMappingTools/GMTjl_doc/documentation/modules/sample1d.md

     a valid distance unit; see \myreflink{Units} for map units or use **c** if plain Cartesian coordinates.
     The first two columns must contain the spatial coordinates.
 From these we calculate distances in the chosen units and interpolate using this parametric series.

+- **cumdist** or **cumsum** : -- *cumdist=true*\
+    Compute the cumulative distance along the input line.
+Note that for this the first two columns must contain the spatial coordinates and the accumulated distance is appended after last column of the table.

 \textinput{common_opts/opt_V}